KTH/devops-course/contributions/feedback/kittyt-axelelm/README.md

 ## Proposal

-We would like to give feedback on the essay *Role of DevOps in minimizing downtime on applications using Continuous deployment*, [#1080](https://github.com/KTH/devops-course/pull/1080).
+We would like to give feedback on the essay *How to use Jira for agile project managment*, [#1167](https://github.com/KTH/devops-course/pull/1167).